shingo1228/ComfyUI-SDXL-EmptyLatentImage/README.md

 4. (Optional) Customize settings in `config.json`
 5. Restart ComfyUI to load the extension

+## Channel Support

+This extension supports multiple latent channel configurations:

+### 4-Channel Mode (Default)
+- **Compatible with**: SDXL, SD1.5, and similar models
+- **Tensor shape**: `[batch_size, 4, height/8, width/8]`
+- **Use case**: Traditional Stable Diffusion workflows

+### 16-Channel Mode
+- **Compatible with**: SD3, Flux, and newer models
+- **Tensor shape**: `[batch_size, 16, height/8, width/8]`
+- **Use case**: Next-generation AI models requiring expanded latent space

+### Usage
+Simply select "4" or "16" from the channels dropdown in the node interface.
+The default can be configured via environment variables or config.json.

 ## Architecture

 This extension uses a simplified single-class design:
 - **Single File**: All functionality in `sdxl_empty_latent.py`
 - **Simple Caching**: Basic file modification time checking
 - **Minimal Configuration**: Environment variables + optional JSON config
-- **Essential Features Only**: Focus on core resolution selection and usage tracking
+- **Essential Features Only**: Focus on core resolution selection, usage tracking, and channel flexibility
+- **Multi-Model Support**: Compatible with SDXL, SD1.5, SD3, Flux, and future models

-The simplified architecture makes the code easy to understand, modify, and maintain while providing all essential features for resolution management in ComfyUI workflows.
+The simplified architecture makes the code easy to understand, modify, and maintain while providing all essential features for resolution management in modern ComfyUI workflows.